uamv/glance-that/readme.txt

 * Readme: Removes documentation of some constants and filters

 = 3.5 =
-* Fixes bug preventing access to Glanc That settings in some browsers.
+* Fixes bug preventing access to Glance That settings in some browsers.

 = 3.4 =
 * Allow application of current glance configuration to all existing and new users.